eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 ## Putting The Moving Average Together

-We're ready to start writing some code!
-First, lets open (or create) the `index.js` file we set as our `package.json` "main".
-This is where we'll place all of our code.
+You're ready to start writing some code!
+First, lets open (or create) the `index.js` file you set as your `package.json` "main".
+This is where you'll place all of your code.

-Before we begin, let's review our goals for our moving average microservice:
+Before we begin, let's review your goals for your moving average microservice:

 1. Window size should be configurable
 2. Take input from another microservice
 3. Compute a moving average on that input
 4. Output new data from the results

-We'll want to have our microservice expect a custom config with a `maxWindowSize` field telling us what the max size of our rolling window should be.
+You'll want to have your microservice expect a custom config with a `maxWindowSize` field telling us what the max size of your rolling window should be.

-To compute our real-time moving average, we can first create some utilities to compute an average from any array of numbers:
+To compute your real-time moving average, you can first create some utilities to compute an average from any array of numbers:

 ```js
 const sum = values => values.reduce((a, b) => a + b, 0);